pixlsus/website/src/articles/interview-chdk/index.md

     </div>
 </div>

-A simple test to show the detail of a segment of the rig, how the cameras were mounted and their response after sending the turn off command using <dfn>chdkptp</dfn>.
-By <dfn>nafraf</dfn>, licensed under CC BY-NC 2.0.
+A simple test to show the detail of a segment of the rig, how the cameras were mounted and their response after sending the turn off command using *chdkptp*.
+By *nafraf*, licensed under CC BY-NC 2.0.

 #### Do you developers have time to play with CHDK?
 What are your preferred use?